-Figure TST7 shows for the impact of various DFT techniques to the problem of the test data increase.
+Figure TST6 shows a potential solution for the problem of the test data increase.
 The current compression technologies mainly utilize the fact that each test vector has many 'X-values' (don't care bits that don't contribute to the increase of test coverage), and more than 100X compressions have been achieved.
-However, even a 100x compression won't be enough as shown in Table TST5-SoC, therefore, more sophisticated technologies will be required in future.
-Figure TST8 shows the level of compression anticipated.
+However, even a 100x compression won't be enough as shown in Table TST5 SoC, therefore, more sophisticated technologies will be required in future.
 The similarity of test vectors applied on scan chains will allow a chance of achieving higher compression ratio.
 The similarity of test vectors applied in time space may also allow further compression.
 Thus, utilizing multi-dimensional similarity will be a potential solution.